)

 Non-owner car insurance may be right for you if you don’t own a vehicle but occasionally drive someone else’s.

 You probably don’t need non-owner car insurance if you’re just driving someone’s car once.
-In these cases, the owner’s insurance will apply.
+In these cases, the owner’s insurance will apply, as long as their policy allows permissive use.
 But non-owner coverage can be a good option if you frequently drive someone else’s vehicle.

 If you’re looking for an insurance policy that allows you to pay as little as possible up front, there are ways to pay less today for your new policy.

 Compare quotes from several companies.
 Rates can vary drastically from one company to the next.
-It’s important to get personalized quotes from several companies based on your unique situation so you can get the lowest price (and down payment).
+It’s important to compare personalized quotes from at least three insurers so you can get the lowest price (and required down payment to begin coverage).

 Choose an alternative policy.
 If you want to save money and don’t necessarily need a traditional policy, consider an alternative policy type, such as pay-as-you-go, pay-per-mile, or non-owner car insurance.